aeyquem/robofriends/README.md

-Small application to test basic features of react.
+Small application to test basic features of react and redux.

-It fetches users information and create cards based on the information recieved, and allows to search for a specific name.
+It fetches users information and create cards based on the information recieved, and allows to search for a specific robot based on the name.